 Transformation will be needed in the vast majority of terminals with varying handling concepts and needs.
 It is essential when selecting the strategy to avoid short term sub-optimization, and instead to specify for the future.

-The paper was originally published in Port Technology journal edition 84 and at Port Technology website.
+The paper was originally published in Port Technology journal edition 84.